nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [medium: Kubernetes Tip: How Statefulsets Behave Differently Than Deployments When Node Fails? 🌟](https://medium.com/tailwinds-navigator/kubernetes-tip-how-statefulsets-behave-differently-than-deployments-when-node-fails-d29e36bca7d5) What happens to the Pods when a node fails in Kubernetes?
 * [thenewstack.io: 4 ways to run kubernetes in production 🌟](https://thenewstack.io/4-ways-to-run-kubernetes-in-production/)
 * [linuxtechi.com: How to Setup Private Docker Registry in Kubernetes (k8s)](https://www.linuxtechi.com/setup-private-docker-registry-kubernetes/)
-* [Hierarchical namespaces](https://github.com/kubernetes-sigs/multi-tenancy/tree/master/incubator/hnc) make it easier to share your Kubernetes cluster.
-For example, you can create additional namespaces under your team's namespace, even if you don't have cluster-level permission to create namespaces
 * [Our Journey to Zero Downtime Rolling Updates with Ambassador](https://eng.lifion.com/journey-to-zero-downtime-rolling-updates-with-ambassador-badda6a7d450) In this article you will cover: How Kubernetes lifecycle hooks can be used to shutdown applications gracefully.
 How pods are removed from the system and why it is necessary to understand and carefully handle the shutdown sequence appropriately.
 * [k21academy.com: Kubernetes Architecture.
 An Introduction to Kubernetes Components](https://k21academy.com/docker-kubernetes/kubernetes-architecture-components-overview-for-beginners/)
 * [thenewstack.io: How do applications run on kubernetes](https://thenewstack.io/how-do-applications-run-on-kubernetes/)